charlescrain/sample-csharp/README.md

-# BlockApps.
-Testing and Development Environment
+# BlockApps.Net Testing and Development Environment

 This is a temporary development environment to build out wrapper Methods/Objects to contact block-apps webAPI
 ## This application consists of: